 Institute: It is an education institution which trains specialists for a specific profession and carry out related research.

 Along with the state sector there is also a sector of municipal higher education institutions run by municipal and regional authorities as well as a sector of non-state HE institutions.
 The latter are run by private and religious organizations.

 530 state and 366 non-state HE institutions operated in Russia in 2015/16.
 Due to policy of merges and liquidation of ineffective HEIs provided by the Ministry of Education and Science in recent years their number is steadily decreasing.

 Admission to HE institutions is based on the results (scores) in Unified State Exam.

 Degrees and Diplomas

-The traditional qualification of Specialist Diploma has two functions.
+The qualification of Specialist Diploma/Degree has two functions.
 It opens access to professional practice (e.g., to engineers, teachers, chemists, etc.), and it is also the traditional prerequisite for admission to doctoral studies.
-The qualification of Specialist Diploma is conferred after studies lasting five years.
-The diploma is awarded nearly in all fields of study (specialities).
+Specialist Diploma/Degree is conferred on completion of continues education program with duration not less than five years.
+The Degree is awarded predominantly in technical fields of study (specialities).

 Access to Magistr studies is open for holders of Bakalavr degree.
 HEIs themselves set up admission procedures (examinations, interviews, etc.) for applicants.
-Those holders of Bakalavr degree wishing to pursue Magistr program in different field of study (speciality) must pass an additional test which reflects the requirements for Bakalavr program in the speciality corresponding to the chosen Magistr program.
+Those holders of HE degrees wishing to pursue Magistr program in different field of study must pass an additional test/s which reflects the requirements for the chosen Magistr program.